Fore River Railroad

 The railroad continued to serve the shipyard through both World Wars and was bought by General Dynamics in 1963.
 The new owner ran the shipyard and railroad until 1986, when the shipyard was closed.
 As local customers still used the railroad, General Dynamics leased train operations to the Colorado Eastern Railroad, before selling the railroad outright to the MWRA the following year.
 MWRA has used the railroad to transport solid sewage waste (sludge) and fertilizer produced from this sludge.
-In 1991, the MWRA leased railroad operations to a subsidiary of the New England Southern Railroad; ten years later, the contract was instead given to the Fore River Transportation Corporation, a subsidiary of the line's other significant customer, Twin Rivers Technologies.
+In 1991, the MWRA leased railroad operations to a subsidiary of the New England Southern Railroad; ten years later, the contract was instead awarded to the Fore River Transportation Corporation, a subsidiary of the line's other significant customer, Twin Rivers Technologies.
 Twin Rivers uses the railroad to ship fatty acids from a facility at Quincy Point.

 The Fore River Railroad connects with CSX Transportation in Braintree, via the Greenbush Line of MBTA Commuter Rail.

 History

 The Fore River Railroad was originally formed by Thomas A. Watson, telephone pioneer and assistant to Alexander Graham Bell.
-Wealthy from his telephone inventions, Watson decided to try his hand at shipbuilding, and purchased land at Quincy Point in Massachusetts and built a shipyard.
+Wealthy from his telephone inventions, Watson decided to try his hand at shipbuilding, and purchased land at Quincy Point in Massachusetts where he completed a shipyard in 1900.
 He won a shipbuilding contract from the United States Navy before the shipyard opened.
 To supply the shipyard, Watson realized a railroad connection was necessary.
 The New York, New Haven and Hartford Railroad controlled the South Shore Railroad which passed through Braintree, 2 mi south of Quincy Point, but had no interest in building a branch to Watson's new shipyard.

-In response, Watson decided to build his own railroad, and a route from the shipyard to the South Shore Railroad line was identified.
+In response, Watson decided to build his own railroad, identifying a route that connected the shipyard to the South Shore Railroad line.
 However, Watson did not charter his railroad, and therefore could not use eminent domain to purchase all of the necessary land; as a result, he "was forced to pay dearly for one parcel needed for the right of way".
 After the offending property was purchased, construction commenced in 1902, and the first train reached the shipyard in June 1903.
 The company connected with the New Haven Railroad in East Braintree.

 Initially, there was no corporate distinction between the shipyard and the railroad; both were part of the same company.
 During World War I, the shipyard was purchased by Bethlehem Steel, and saw brisk business constructing warships.
-A connection was made to the Bay State Street Railway at Quincy Avenue, and electrification added to the north portion of the Fore River Railroad, so shipyard workers could take the streetcar directly to the shipyard.
+A connection was made to the Bay State Street Railway at Quincy Avenue, and electrification was added to the north portion of the Fore River Railroad so shipyard workers could take the streetcar directly to the shipyard.
 This arrangement lasted until shortly after the conclusion of World War I.